ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

 - Implement ardupilot/mavros interface
-- Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles

-### Known Issues

 #### PX4 interface
 - replace "std::unique_lock" with "std::shared_lock" in read-only/non-writing threads/callbacks of the px4 interface